Keyword Research has a strong influence on Search Engine Optimization.

 Moreover, On-Page SEO contains ALT Tags for images, SEO optimized Title Tags, Description, Hyperlinks, Anchor Texts, and Page Speed.

 Finally, you can give a try to tools that check your On-Page SEO factors, and provide relevant and actionable suggestions to improve the quality of your content.
-One of such tools is Site Checker that provides real facts that need improvement on your website.
+One such tools are Site Checker that provides real facts that need improvement on your website.

 Create SEO optimized Content

 Now you have gone through defining Seed Keywords, expanding and finalizing them; it’s time to build a website and create content around selected keywords.

 All the Keyword Research process ensures finding out keywords that perform well on Google, concerning ranking and search traffic.
 Pick the prioritized keywords one by one and write the content on a regular basis, say once in a week.